NOVOLOG Dailymed

 NOVOLOG is indicated to improve glycemic control in adults and pediatric patients with diabetes mellitus.

-• NOVOLOG is rapid acting human insulin analog indicated to improve glycemic control in adults and pediatric patients with diabetes mellitus (1 ).
+NOVOLOG is rapid acting human insulin analog indicated to improve glycemic control in adults and pediatric patients with diabetes mellitus (1 ).

 2 Dosage And Administration

-See Full Prescribing Information for important administration and dosage instructions (2.1, 2.2, 2.3, 2.4, 2.5 ).
+See Full Prescribing Information for important preparation, administration, and dosage instructions (2.1, 2.2, 2.3, 2.4, 2.5 ).

 • Subcutaneous injection (2.2 ):o Inject subcutaneously within 5-10 minutes before a meal into the abdominal area, thigh, buttocks or upper arm.o Rotate injection sites within the same region from one injection to the next to reduce risk of lipodystrophy and localized cutaneous amyloidosis.o Should generally be used in regimens with an intermediate- or long-acting insulin.• Continuous Subcutaneous Infusion (Insulin Pump) (2.2 ):o Refer to the insulin infusion pump user manual to see if NOVOLOG can be used.
 Use in accordance with the insulin pump instructions for use.

-o Administer by continuous subcutaneous infusion using an insulin pump in a region recommended in the instructions from the pump manufacturer.o Rotate the injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy and localized cutaneous amyloidosis.o Do not mix with other insulins or diluents in the pump.• Intravenous Administration (2.2 ):o Dilute NOVOLOG to concentrations from 0.05 unit/mL to 1 unit/mL insulin aspart in infusion systems using polypropylene infusion bags.o NOVOLOG is stable in infusion fluids such as 0.9% Sodium Chloride Injection, USP.• Individualize and adjust the dosage of NOVOLOG based on route of administration, the individual's metabolic needs, blood glucose monitoring results and glycemic control goal (2.4 ).• Dosage adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrient content or timing of food intake), changes in renal or hepatic function or during acute illness (2.4 ).2.1 Important Administration Instructions
+o Administer by continuous subcutaneous infusion using an insulin pump in a region recommended in the instructions from the pump manufacturer.o Rotate the injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy and localized cutaneous amyloidosis.o Do not mix with other insulins or diluents in the pump.• Intravenous Administration (2.2 ):o Dilute NOVOLOG to concentrations from 0.05 unit/mL to 1 unit/mL insulin aspart in infusion systems using polypropylene infusion bags.o NOVOLOG is stable in infusion fluids such as 0.9% Sodium Chloride Injection, USP.• Individualize and adjust the dosage of NOVOLOG based on route of administration, the individual's metabolic needs, blood glucose monitoring results and glycemic control goal (2.4 ).• Dosage adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrient content or timing of food intake), changes in renal or hepatic function or during acute illness (2.4 ).2.1 Important Preparation and Administration Instructions

 • Always check insulin labels before administration [see Warnings and Precautions (5.4)].• Inspect NOVOLOG visually before use.
 It should appear clear and colorless.
-Do not use NOVOLOG if particulate matter or coloration is seen.• Use NOVOLOG FlexPen and NOVOLOG FlexTouch with caution in patients with visual impairment who may rely on audible clicks to dial their dose. • Use PenFill cartridges with caution in patients with visual impairment. • Do NOT mix NOVOLOG with other insulins when administering using a continuous subcutaneous infusion pump.2.2 Route of Administration
+Do not use NOVOLOG if particulate matter or coloration is seen.• In patients with visual impairment, use:

 Subcutaneous Injection

 • Inject NOVOLOG subcutaneously within 5-10 minutes before a meal into the abdominal area, thigh, buttocks or upper arm.• Rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy and localized cutaneous amyloidosis.
-Do not inject into areas of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2) and Adverse Reactions (6.1, 6.3)]. • During changes to a patient’s insulin regimen, increase the frequency of blood glucose monitoring [see Warnings and Precautions (5.2)].• The NOVOLOG FlexPen and FlexTouch dial in 1-unit increments.• NOVOLOG administered by subcutaneous injection should generally be used in regimens with an intermediate- or long-acting insulin.• NOVOLOG may be diluted with Insulin Diluting Medium for NOVOLOG for subcutaneous injection.
-Diluting one part NOVOLOG to nine parts diluent will yield a concentration one-tenth that of NOVOLOG (equivalent to U-10).
-Diluting one part NOVOLOG to one part diluent will yield a concentration one-half that of NOVOLOG (equivalent to U-50).
+Do not inject into areas of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2) and Adverse Reactions (6.1, 6.3)]. • Dial the NOVOLOG FlexPen and FlexTouch in 1-unit increments.• Generally use NOVOLOG (administered by subcutaneous injection) in regimens with an intermediate- or long-acting insulin.• May dilute NOVOLOG with Insulin Diluting Medium for NOVOLOG for subcutaneous injection.
+Diluting one part NOVOLOG to:

 Continuous Subcutaneous Infusion (Insulin Pump)